FuncPoison: Poisoning Function Library to Hijack Multi-agent Autonomous Driving Systems: Preliminaries

 \subsection{Attack Scenario and Threat Model}

-In multi-agent autonomous driving systems, LLM-based agents interact with external tools via structured \textit{function calls} to a shared \textit{function library}.
-These libraries typically include perception utilities, map services, and planning functions, and are invoked through templated prompts.
-While this design enables modularity and reuse across agents, it also introduces a critical attack surface.
+In multi-agent autonomous driving systems, LLM-based agents interact with external tools via structured \textit{function calls} to a shared \textit{Function Library}.
+These libraries typically aggregate perception utilities, mapping services, and planning routines that are described in natural language and invoked through templated prompts.
+While this modular design improves flexibility and reuse, it also creates a trusted execution layer that downstream agents rely on during runtime.

-We consider an adversary who tampers with the function library—either by injecting new \textit{poisoned functions} or modifying existing function descriptions to include misleading, template-style content.
-Once presented during function selection, these poisoned functions can be invoked as if they were legitimate, without altering agent prompts or triggering traditional prompt injection defenses.

-This scenario reflects realistic software supply chain risks, where external tool repositories are compromised.
-Importantly, the attack resides not in user inputs or agent prompts, but in the system’s trusted function layer.
+We consider an adversary who compromises the Function Library at \textit{supply side}—before its integration into the target system—by injecting new \textit{poisoned functions} or subtly modifying the description fields of existing functions.
+Such manipulations occur only at the supply stage (e.g., within third-party packages, vendor toolkits, or repository updates) and are fixed once the system is deployed, ensuring that the library content remains immutable at runtime.
+Because poisoned entries preserve legitimate names, signatures, and input/output schemas, they are likely to be accepted as valid and executed under normal trust assumptions.

-\textbf{Attacker’s Goal.} The attacker seeks to induce covert and controllable misbehavior in the system—such as trajectory deviations or logic manipulation—while preserving surface-level normality.
-Rather than modifying model logic, the attacker hijacks system execution by manipulating function behavior at runtime.
+\textbf{Attacker's goal.} The attacker aims to induce covert and controllable misbehavior in the multi-agent pipeline—e.g., trajectory deviations, omitted obstacle detections, or reasoning biases—while maintaining surface-level plausibility so that outputs appear benign to simple monitors or human supervisors.
+The intent is to manipulate runtime execution without altering model parameters, prompts, system architecture, and without accessing the function library during runtime.

-\textbf{Attacker’s Capability.} We assume the attacker has no access to LLM model weights, gradients, or system prompts.
-Instead, the attacker can only alter the function library by injecting or modifying function descriptions.
-This limited access mirrors realistic constraints in deployed systems, where external libraries are integrated but not always audited for security.
+\textbf{Attacker's capabilities.} The adversary can (1) modify Function Library artifacts at supply side by injecting or replacing function entries and/or their description fields; (2) craft poisoned entries preserving interface compatibility (names, argument schemas, return formats) to avoid immediate integration failures; and (3) embed template-conforming invocation examples or semantically misleading descriptions to bias function selection and templated invocation behavior.
+Crucially, the adversary does \emph{not} possess access to model weights, system prompts, or runtime privileges.